 What do you think ?

-#3 Updated by Ale Muñoz about 10 years ago
+#3 Updated by Ale Muñoz over 10 years ago

 Another (less nice) option is to use id="<%= @controller.controller_name >_<= @controller.action_name %"